mrkjlchvz/Functional-Light-JS/ch1.md

 ## Summary

-You may have a variety reasons for starting to read this book, and different expectations of what you'll get out of it.
+You may have a variety of reasons for starting to read this book, and different expectations of what you'll get out of it.
 This chapter has explained why I want you to read the book and what I want you to get out of the journey.
 It also helps you articulate to others (like your fellow developers) why they should come on the journey with you!

 Functional programming is about writing code that is based on proven principles so we can gain a level of confidence and trust over the code we write and read.
 We shouldn't be content to write code that we anxiously *hope* works, and then abruptly breathe a sigh of relief when the test suite passes.
 We should *know* what it will do before we run it, and we should be absolutely confident that we've communicated all these ideas in our code for the benefit of other readers (including our future selves).